AlShahawi/laravel-scaffolding/readme.md

 ## Composer Scripts
 We added composer scripts to avoid long and repeated commands.
 These scripts are:
 ```
-composer php-cs:issues # Used for checking for any configured code style.
+composer php-cs:issues # Used for checking for any configured code style issues.

 composer php-cs:fix # Used for fix any configured code style issues automatically.